-My ULTIMATE guide to losing weight will help you to keep focused on your weight loss goals.
+My ULTIMATE guide on how to lose weight will help you to keep focused on your weight loss goals.
 Do you find losing weight more to be more difficult than you thought?
 Are you struggling with the balancing act between food and exercise?
-My weight loss tips are designed with you in mind so keep reading!
+My guide on how to lose weight is designed with you in mind so keep reading!

 Don’t have time to read the full post now?
 Pin it for later!